projf/isle/tools/erasm/README.md

 tools/erasm/erasm.py res/drawing/all-shapes.eas
 ```

-An pre-assembled version of _All Shapes_ is included in the repo: [res/drawing/all-shapes.mem](../../res/drawing/all-shapes.mem).
+A pre-assembled version of _All Shapes_ is included in the repo: [res/drawing/all-shapes.mem](../../res/drawing/all-shapes.mem).